The Seven FREEDOMS — Take Hold of ‘Em!

 To repent, by the way, simply means to change one’s mind for the positive.
 This doesn’t mean a meaningless mental exercise, but a change of mind with the corresponding actions, like the revolve to fulfill God’s will (Acts 26:20) and turn from that which is opposed to God’s will, i.e. sin (Acts 8:22 & 2 Corinthians 12:21).
 Repentance and faith are two sides of the same coin (see Acts 20:21) and so for repentance to be effective it must be combined with faith, otherwise repentance is just a dead exercise.
 Is it any wonder that repentance and faith are the first two of the six basic doctrines of Christianity?
 See Hebrews 6:1-2.
 It is of the utmost importance to your spiritual health to grasp this.

-If you’re having difficulty grasping the concepts of “who you are in the spirit” and “putting off the flesh or old self” please see the teaching Human Nature: Spirit, Mind & Body.
+If you’re having difficulty grasping the concepts of “who you are in the spirit” and “putting off the flesh or old self” please see the article Human Nature: Spirit, Mind & Body.

 4. Freedom from Curses of the Law.